UCAS Code

 Start Date

-This is a one-year, full-time course, specialising in teaching across the 5-11 age range with recommendation for Qualified Teacher Status (QTS) upon successful completion.
+This is a one-year, full-time course, teaching across the 5-11 age range with recommendation for Qualified Teacher Status (QTS) upon successful completion.

-Trainees work alongside and are supported by class mentors, key stage, subject and school leaders who equip them for future leadership roles and challenge them to become highly effective, fully qualified teachers.
+Trainees work alongside and are supported by class mentors, who challenge them to become highly effective, fully qualified teachers.

 Information